Last updated: September 22, 2022

-Meech Creek Valley, Chelsea
+Meech Creek Valley, Municipality of Chelsea

 This beautiful valley winds through farmland and includes a covered bridge, as well as a route, on Cross Loop Road, with interpretation panels on the history of settlement in the area.
 From parking lot P16, you can access Trail 50, which is open for both hiking and biking.

 The tourist village of Wakefield is a destination in itself.
 It boasts the Wakefield Mill and an iconic covered bridge.
 Parking lot P17 connects with trails 53 and 72, and provides access to a network of shared trails for hiking and mountain biking.